-The “rarely discussed” truth: this is a moisture project
+This is a moisture project

-That’s why experienced teams focus on water activity (a_w), not just “percent moisture.”
-Two gummies can show the same moisture content and still behave completely differently in a bottle.
-Water activity is what more reliably predicts whether you’ll see stickiness, sweating, texture drift, and stability issues as the product ages.
+If there's one lens that explains why synbiotic gummies succeed or fail, it's this: the product is a negotiation over how water behaves in the gummy over time.
+That's why experienced teams focus on water activity (a_w), not just "percent moisture."
+Two gummies can have the same moisture content and behave completely differently in a bottle.
+Water activity tells you whether you'll see stickiness, sweating, texture drift, or stability issues as the product ages.

 Three systems, one gummy